Van Halen: 1996: Temporary reunion with Roth

-David Lee Roth called Eddie to discuss what tracks would be included on a planned Van Halen compilation (work on which had actually begun before Hagar's departure).
+Roth called Eddie to discuss what tracks would be included on a planned Van Halen compilation (work on which had actually begun before Hagar's departure).
 They got along well, and Eddie invited him up to his house/studio.
 Shortly afterwards, Roth re-entered the studio with the band and producer Glen Ballard.
 Two songs from those sessions were added to the band's Best Of – Volume I album and released as singles to promote it.

 In September, Van Halen was asked to present an award at the 1996 MTV Video Music Awards.
 They agreed, and on September 4, 1996, the four original members of Van Halen made their first public appearance together in over eleven years.
 This helped to bring the compilation to No. 1 on the U.S. album charts.
 However, unknown to Roth, Eddie and Alex were still auditioning other singers, including Mitch Malloy.
-Eddie, Alex and Anthony recorded several Van Halen songs with Mitch on lead vocals during his audition, two of which (Why Can't This Be Love and Panama) later leaked online.
-Malloy declined Eddie's invitation to join the band after the VMAs publicity stunt with Roth, of which he had no prior knowledge until it aired on TV.
-As a parting gift, Eddie gave Malloy an instrumental track to which Malloy later wrote lyrics to and released in 2015 with the title "It's The Right Time" (The guitar riff from that instrumental later reemerged in the sessions leading up to Van Halen's 1998 studio album Van Halen III in the song "That's Why I Love You."
-The song was scrapped from the record in favor of "Josephina.")

 The band's appearance on the 1996 MTV Video Music Awards fueled reunion speculation.
 But several weeks after the awards show, it was discovered that Roth was out of Van Halen again.
-Roth released a statement in which he apologized to the media and the fans, stating that he was an unwitting participant in a publicity stunt by Van Halen and manager Ray Danniels.
-The next day, Eddie and Alex released their own statement, claiming they had been completely honest with Roth and had never suggested he was guaranteed to be the next lead singer.
+Roth released a statement that Van Halen misled him into thinking they were seriously considering bringing him back into the band and that he had made clear to them beforehand that he did not want to do the awards show unless they were actually reuniting.
+The next day, the Van Halen brothers and Anthony released their own statement, denying they had in any way led Roth to believe they were planning to bring him back into the band.

-Eddie later explained (in regard to the MTV Video Music Awards appearance) that he had initially been embarrassed by Roth's antics while on camera behind Beck, who was giving an acceptance speech for the award that Van Halen had presented to him.
-Immediately following this, the band had been taken to a backstage press conference where press queries about a reunion tour were met with Eddie saying that he needed a hip replacement and would have to record an entire new studio album before any tour.
-In private Roth told Eddie to avoid talking about negative things like his hip and the two almost came to blows, thereby shattering any chance of a full-scale reunion.
+Eddie later recounted that at the MTV Video Music Awards appearance, he was embarrassed and outraged by Roth's antics while on camera behind Beck, who was giving an acceptance speech for the award that Van Halen had presented to him.
+At a backstage press conference, press queries about a reunion tour were met with Eddie saying that he needed a hip replacement and would have to record an entire new studio album before any tour.
+Roth told Eddie to avoid talking about negative things like his hip and the two almost came to blows.